 - Use tape to create two parallel lines with a transversal on the floor.
 Students should work in pairs.
 Student A stands on the angle.
 Student B picks a card (from a deck with "vertically opposite," "alternate interior," "alternate exterior," "corresponding," "same side interior," and "congruent") to direct Student A to move to the described angle.
 Students switch roles after six moves.

 - Ask students to create a graphic organizer highlighting the relationships between

-- vertically opposite angles
+- o vertically opposite angles

-- alternate interior angles
+- o alternate interior angles

-- alternate exterior angles
+- o alternate exterior angles

-- corresponding angles
+- o corresponding angles

-- same side interior angles
+- o same side interior angles

-After exploring multiple examples, students make their generalizations about the angle relationships that exist.
+- After exploring multiple examples, students make their generalizations about the angle relationships that exist.